nicktelindert/SpaceTrading/README.md

 - Add more non happy-flow tests
 - Re-add to market when selling back
 - Generate new markets every round
+- implement basic AI player behaviour(Rather stupid)

 ## Todo
-- implement basic AI player behaviour
 - Add scenario mechanism
 - A reactive webapp implementing the game
+- Adapt CLI console.table to only show necessary info
+- Round marketshare price with 2 decimals
+- AI players seem to be selling my stuff, fix this